Institutional Biosafety Committee (IBC)

 IBC Membership

-• Recombinant and synthetic nucleic acid molecule research; and
+• Recombinant and synthetic nucleic acid molecule research;

-• Biosafety and physical containment
+• Biosafety and physical containment;

 • Institutional policies;